meecew/Pyhl/README.md

 Only work well with unscoped weapons for now.

 ## Safe?
-I personally have not been banned using it.
+I have not been banned using it.
 However, use at your own risk.

 ## How to use:
 * Download source code of [PyMeow](https://github.com/qb-0/pyMeow) (or use the one provided)